Dr Susan Baxter

 People these days are quick to blame carbohydrates as the cause of excess fat.
 However, any food, when eaten at a surplus to the requirements of the body will result in fat accumulation.
 This is applicable to protein, fat and carbohydrate.
-The bad reputation that has surmounted around carbohydrates out of these three macronutrients is that many of the high incentive and comfort foods are carbohydrate rich.
+For more information on why the scales don't go down, read this.
+The bad reputation that has been surmounted around carbohydrates out of these three macronutrients is that many of the high incentive and comfort foods are carbohydrate rich.

 Contrary to the theories of the low-carb/no carb diet, it’s eating too many calories, that increases fat.

 That is not to recommend loading up on sugary and refined-carbohydrate-rich foods, such as doughnuts.
 These foods have been linked to raising your risk of developing health problems, such as heart disease and diabetes.
 If you cut out the whole food sources of carbohydrates, you miss out on your body’s primary and preferred source of fuel.
 You also miss vital nutrients and fiber.

 Short term, low carbohydrate diets are so effective because they are so restrictive.
 They limit what you can and cannot eat (more than other diets).
 Long term, after a year or as much as three years, weight-loss differences between all varieties of diets tend to balance out.
 One recent report noted that although there was a greater weight loss initially, low-carb dieters tended to regain more weight by the end of three years when compared with low-fat dieters.